confluentinc/vscode-workshop/README.md

 1. In VS Code, open the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).
 1. Type and select `Confluent: Generate Project`.

+#### Option B: Extension Sidebar

+1. Open the Confluent sidebar in VS Code.
+1. Scroll to **Support** > **Generate Project from Template**.
+1. Follow the prompts to scaffold the project.

+#### Set Up and Run the Project
 1. Choose a Kafka producer template in the language of your preference (e.g., Python).
 1. Enter `Kafka Bootstrap Server`, `Kafka Cluster API Key`, `Kafka Cluster API Secret`, and `Topic Name`, then select `Generate & Save`.
 Schema Registry is optional for this workshop.
    1. To create an API Key and Secret, navigate to the cluster overview page, API Keys, Add Key, and follow the on screen instruction to create one.
+   1. We will call the topic name `sales_orders`.
 1. Set your project name and destination folder.
 1. Open the generated folder in VS Code.

-#### Option B: Extension Sidebar

-1. Open the Confluent sidebar in VS Code.
-2. Scroll to **Support** > **Generate Project from Template**.
-3. Follow the prompts to scaffold the project.

-#### Set Up and Run the Project
 Follow the instructions in the `README.md` file of the generated project if you've selected a language other than Python.
 1. Create a Python virtual environment:
     ```bash
     virtualenv env
     source env/bin/activate
     ```
 1. Install the dependencies of this application:
     ```shell
     pip install -r requirements.txt
     ```
 1. Make the scripts executable:
     ```shell
     chmod u+x producer.py consumer.py
     ```
 1. You can execute the producer script by running:
     ```shell
     ./producer.py